"Did I ever tell you... the definition of insanity?"

 Disc One Nuke: Two of the best weapons in the game, the Shredder SMG and Ripper LMG, can be unlocked very early in the game, by finding 10 Memory Cards (commonly found at outposts) and completing 6 Trial of the Rakyat challenges.

-Double Standard: Rape, Female on Male: A woman raping a man in a drugged state (he is under the influence of hallucinogenics) was actually used as a "sexy" promotional image for the game at E3.
-On the other hand, in-game this is presented as a much less sexy thing, as it's a warning as to how unstable Citra is.
+Double Standard: Rape, Female on Male: A woman raping a man after drugging him (he is under the influence of hallucinogenics) was actually used as a "sexy" promotional image for the game at E3.
+On the other hand, in-game this is presented as a much less sexy thing, as it's a warning as to how unstable Citra is, however it's never brought up again.

 Dressing as the Enemy: In the first mission of the South Island, you steal a Privateer recruit uniform and infiltrate their organization.
 As long as you wear it, Privateers won't attack you on sight, but they'll start shooting if you enter a restricted area or they start seeing dead bodies or hearing gunshots.